makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 ### Getting a User's Fingerprint

-With your React application set up and Fingerprint installed, you're ready to collect your first fingerprint.
+You're ready to collect your first fingerprint with your React application and Fingerprint installed.

 First, import `FingerprintJS` and React's `useEffect` and `useState` in your `src/App.js` file: